absurd-joy/blender-to-unity-fbx-exporter/README.md

 #### Why not use the "Experimental - Apply Transform" option?

 This option doesn't work with object hierarchies of more than 2 levels.
 Objects beyond the 2nd level keep receiving unwanted rotations and scalings when imported into Unity.

-## Notes

-- Not tested with armatures nor animations.
-Feel free to open an issue with a simple repro scene if you encounter any problem.
-- Negative scales are imported with an unexpected but equivalent transform.
-Example: scale (-1, 1, 1) and no rotation is imported as scale (-1, -1, -1) and rotation (-180, 0, 0).
-This is equivalent, and may be changed to, the original scale (-1, 1, 1) and rotation (0, 0, 0) in Unity.

 #### Tested: